BarunkaS/barbora-we-farm/README.md

 3. DONE - Develop final schema
 4. DONE - Created PostgreSQL to save to
 5. DONE - Separate file for db setup
-6. Load json to the db
+6. DONE - Load json to the db
     - DONE - Load products to db
     - DONE - Load vendors to db
     - DONE - Change codes data with product_id
-    - Load {code: list of vendors} in a dict
+    - DONE - Load {code: list of vendors} in a dict
-    - Load vendor names and ids in a dict
+    - DONE - Load vendor names and ids in a dict
-    - Replace items in each list of vendors with IDs from vendor dict
+    - DONE - Replace items in each list of vendors with IDs from vendor dict
-    - Populate code_vendor to db (for each list item, insert code and item)
+    - DONE - Populate code_vendor to db (for each list item, insert code and item)
 7. Create reusability
 8. Separate code for readability
 9. DONE - Load all files